For financial entities, risk leaders, and compliance teams

 (DORA) Compliance

-Operationalize DORA across ICT risk management, major incident reporting, resilience testing, and third-party oversight with one accountable workflow.
+Operationalize the Digital Operational Resilience Act (DORA) across ICT risk management, major incident reporting, resilience testing, and third-party oversight with one accountable workflow.

 (EU) 2022/2554